Fine-Tuning Masked Diffusion for Provable Self-Correction: Training algorithms and guarantees of PRISM

 Note that by construction, we always have $i\in\mathcal{S}$.
 This encompasses the $k=1$ case in Section~\ref{sec:prism_theory}; When $k=1$, the posterior distribution $\Pi(\cdot\,|\,\rvy,i)$ collapses to a point mass at $\mathcal{S}=\{i\}$, recovering Proposition~\ref{prop:prism_main}.

-However, we emphasize that this extended definition still captures our \emph{intended} notion of per-token quality—namely, the (posterior) likelihood of $\rvy^i$ given the rest of the context, here defined under a certain distribution over $\rvy\oplus\mask_\mathcal{S}$. (note that always $i\in\mathcal{S}$).
+We emphasize that this extended definition still captures our \emph{intended} notion of per-token quality—namely, the (posterior) likelihood of $\rvy^i$ given the rest of the context, here defined under a certain distribution over $\rvy\oplus\mask_\mathcal{S}$.
 Consequently, a model fine-tuned with the (extended) PRISM loss retains the capacity to identify low-quality tokens, while allowing $k>1$ to average over multiple plausible masked-context views of $\rvy$.